Generative multi-scale modeling via spatial autoregressive transport maps: Acknowledgments

 \section{Acknowledgments}

 The authors were partially supported by NASA's Advanced Information Systems Technology Program (AIST-21).
-ASC's and MK's research was also partially supported by National Science Foundation (NSF) Grant DMS--1953005 and by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation.
+ASC's and MK's research was also partially supported by National Science Foundation (NSF) Grant DMS--1953005/2433548, by industry members of the Center for Interdisciplinary Research on Convective Storms (CIRCS) and National Science Foundation award numbers 2517152 and 2517615, and by the Office of the Vice Chancellor for Research and Graduate Education at the University of Wisconsin--Madison with funding from the Wisconsin Alumni Research Foundation.
 We would like to thank Daniel Wright for helpful comments and discussions.
+Part of this research was performed while ASC was visiting the Institute for Mathematical and Statistical Innovation (IMSI), which is supported by the National Science Foundation (Grant DMS-2425650).